Acting President, SRI Biosciences

-Jon C. Mirsalis, Ph.D., DABT, has more than 30 years of experience in the management and conduct of preclinical development projects for the translation of pharmaceutical products, vaccines, and medical devices into human clinical trials.
-A large portion of his career has focused on accelerating development of therapies for infectious diseases and biothreat agents, including fast-tracking therapies for influenza, MERS, plague, and anthrax.
-Mirsalis has directly supervised the development of more than 200 interventional agents for infectious disease.
+Jon C. Mirsalis, Ph.D., DABT, has more than 35 years of experience in the management and conduct of preclinical development projects for the translation of pharmaceutical products, vaccines, and medical devices into human clinical trials.
+A large portion of his career has focused on accelerating development of therapies for infectious diseases and biothreat agents, including fast-tracking therapies for influenza, Ebola, plague, anthrax TB and drug-resistant bacteria.

 Mirsalis joined SRI in 1981 as a staff scientist, and subsequently served as a program director, department director, laboratory director, associate director, and managing director.
-He also currently serves as director of SRI's Toxicology and Pharmacology Laboratory, a 70-person group that is the largest contractor of preclinical toxicology studies to the National Institutes of Health.
+He currently serves as VP of SRI’s Translational Development Section, a 90-person group that is the largest contractor of preclinical services to the National Institutes of Health.

-Mirsalis has a broad background in drug development, and has personally been involved in the development of more than 50 therapeutics that have entered clinical trials.
-He has also published extensively in the areas of genetic toxicology, mechanisms of carcinogenesis, development of therapeutics for cancer and infectious disease, and use of transgenic animals; he is the author of more than 125 publications, book chapters, and abstracts.
+Mirsalis has a broad background in drug development and has personally been involved in the development of more than 70 therapeutics that have entered clinical trials.
+Approximately 15 have achieved market approval.
+He has also published extensively in the areas of genetic toxicology, mechanisms of carcinogenesis, development of therapeutics for cancer and infectious disease, and use of transgenic animals; he is the author of more than 200 publications, book chapters, and abstracts.

 Mirsalis received his B.S. degree in zoology/molecular biology from Kent State University, his M.S. degree in genetics from North Carolina State University, and holds Ph.D. degrees in toxicology and genetics from North Carolina State University.
 He has been certified by the American Board of Toxicology since 1983.